Garden Apprenticeship Program

 With Master Gardener, Jan Enthoven

-Entering its fifth year, the Garden Apprenticeship Program (GAP) at Karmê Chöling is a unique six-month residential program in which participants receive both theoretical and practical training in organic gardening grounded in mindfulness and awareness.
+Entering its fifth year, the Garden Apprenticeship Program (GAP) at Karmê Chöling is a unique six-month residential program from mid-April through mid-October in which participants receive both theoretical and practical training in organic gardening grounded in mindfulness and awareness.
 Apprentices will have the opportunity to integrate into community life, sharing home, meals, recreation, and meditation spaces.

 The one-acre Karmê Chöling garden serves as a ground for learning, practice, work, and play.
 Its beauty and magic magnetizes visitors from around the world.
 Hundreds of different varieties, including vegetables, herbs, flowers, and mushrooms, are propagated each year by our dedicated garden staff.
 Produce from the garden supplies the Karmê Chöling kitchen during the growing season and beyond, and also supplies local households through Community Supported Agriculture (CSA) shares.
 A wide array of annual and perennial flowers attracts a plethora of pollinators and are used in Ikebana, the art of Japanese flower arranging.

 Apprentices are introduced to all aspects of the garden operation, from seed sowing, composting, and irrigation, to harvesting and garden planning.
 Apprentices are encouraged to take ownership of various tasks as their confidence grows and understanding deepens.

 Curriculum topics include:

 - Crop Rotation Planning

 - Why Community Supported Agriculture?